otternq/AndroidOpenGLLearning/README.md

 Purpose
 -------
-This repository is for me to prepare for [CS428](http://www2.cs.uidaho.edu/~jeffery/courses/428/lecture.html) (Games and the Virtual Environment) at the University of Idaho
+Preparation for [CS428](http://www2.cs.uidaho.edu/~jeffery/courses/428/lecture.html) (Games and the Virtual Environment) at the University of Idaho.

 Goals
 -----